code-kern-ai/refinery/README.md

     <a href="https://www.kern.ai/"><img src="https://img.shields.io/badge/Website-white.svg" alt="Website"></a>
 </p>

 Kern AI refinery (abbr. _refinery_) is like the data-centric sibling of your favorite programming environment.
-It provides an easy-to-use interface for weak supervision, a technique to integrate heuristics for automated data labeling.
-The workflow enables you to manually and programmatically label data efficiently, such that you can focus on what matters most.
+It provides an easy-to-use interface for weak supervision as well as extensive data management, neural search and monitoring to ensure that the quality of your training data is as good as possible.

+_refinery_ doesn't get rid of manual labeling, but it makes sure that your valuable time is spent well.

 ![](https://uploads-ssl.webflow.com/61e47fafb12bd56b40022a49/62c305d6b1aa5da5154ff7b7_sample-screenshot.png)

-refinery consists of multiple microservices to enable a scalable and optimized workload balance, so this is the central repository used to orchestrate the system.
+_refinery_ consists of multiple microservices to enable a scalable and optimized workload balance, so this is the central repository used to orchestrate the system.
 It builds on top of [🤗 Hugging Face](https://www.huggingface.co) and [spaCy](https://spacy.io/) to leverage pre-built language models for your NLP tasks.
 Our microservices natively support GPU acceleration.

 ## 🧑‍💻 Built for developers
 There are already many other labeling tools out there, so why did we decide to build *yet another one*?
 Easy: we believe that there is a lack of *open-source, developer-oriented* tools for data-centric NLP.
 In other terms: developers and scientists should be able to participate in the refinement of raw data to training data, but with the programmatic approach they love. **The benefits**: you gain better insights into the data labeling workflow, receive an implicit documentation for your training data, and can ultimately build better models in shorter time.

-Our goal is to make labeling feel more like a programmatic and enjoyable task, instead of something tedious and repetitive. *refinery* is our contribution to this goal.
+Our goal is to make labeling feel more like a programmatic and enjoyable task, instead of something tedious and repetitive. _refinery_ is our contribution to this goal.
 And we're constantly aiming to improve this contribution.

 If you like what we're working on, please leave a ⭐!